-Acasti is now corresponding with the FDA to determine next steps in the clinical development of CaPre®, and obtain the required authorizations to proceed with such steps, including initiating a phase III clinical trial.
-Such correspondence is meant to allow the FDA to provide feedback on Acasti's submissions and to answer specific questions on such submissions.
-Prior to a final response from the FDA, any exchange with them can take the form of written correspondence, discussions and potentially face-to-face meetings.
+Acasti is now corresponding with the FDA about the next steps proposed for the clinical development plan of CaPre®.
+Such correspondence is meant to allow the FDA to provide feedback on Acasti's plans and to clarify or answer specific questions that the FDA may have prior to such next steps (including an end of Phase II meeting, special protocol assessment and IND amendment) toward the pivotal Phase III clinical program.
+Such correspondence can take the form of written correspondence, discussions and potential in person meetings with the FDA.